SheetJS/sheetjs/README.md

 The complete single-file version is generated at `dist/xlsx.full.min.js`

-Webpack and browserify builds include optional modules by default.
+Webpack and Browserify builds include optional modules by default.
 Webpack can be configured to remove support with `resolve.alias`:

 ```js